tri2sing/PythonMapReduceHadoop/README.md

 The code requires access to a Hadoop cluster where you can run streaming jobs.

-Some of the examples have also been run on Amazon Web Services Elastic MapReduce.
+Some examples were run on Amazon Web Services Elastic MapReduce without chainging the code that ran on the local cluster.